-Melky Cabrera, Pablo Sandoval and Matt Cain helped the National League to a Giant blowout in the All-Star game.
+KANSAS CITY, Mo. – Melky Cabrera and Pablo Sandoval sent the National League to a big early lead.
+Matt Cain and the rest of an imposing pitching staff finished off a Giant blowout in the All-Star game.

 Cabrera homered and won the MVP award in the ballpark where he played last season, and Cain got the win in the NL's most-lopsided All-Star victory.

 Chipper Jones singled in his final All-Star at-bat at age 40 as the NL, under retired manager Tony La Russa, once again claimed home-field advantage in the World Series.